Providence petrel

+Behaviour and ecology

 This bird was once numerous on Norfolk Island, however an estimated 1 million birds were harvested for food, and was completely exterminated on this island by 1800.
+It was also threatened by the introduction of mammalian predators in the late 18th century.

-This species is classified as least concern however the providence petrel is deemed to be in a precarious disposition because its breeding is confined to two mountain tops and one tiny islet, and is therefore at great risk from a catastrophe.
+This species is classified as least concern.
+However, the providence petrel is deemed to be in a precarious position because its breeding is confined to two mountain tops and one tiny islet, and is therefore at great risk from a catastrophe.

 Graceful and supple in flight, the providence petrel has a cumbersome propensity on the ground, making it vulnerable to attack by predators.
 Main in causes of death are predation by the endangered Lord Howe rail and flooding of burrows.
 Other dangers include rat predation and drowning in longline fishing gear.
 The current population is estimated at only 64,000.